1 Arrive Darwin

 4 Vansittart Bay, Jar Island

-View the wreckage of the US Air Force DC3 plane that crashed at Vansittart Bay during World War II in 1945.
-The devastating impact claimed six lives.
-Later, you’ll see Jar Island and its abundance of high quality and ancient Bradshaw (Gwion Gwion) paintings etched into the alcoves and cave walls.
+View the wreckage of the US Air Force DC3 plane that crashed at Vansittart Bay during World War II in 1942.
+Later, you'll see Jar Island and its abundance of high-quality and ancient Bradshaw (Gwion Gwion) paintings etched into the alcoves and cave walls.
+Many of these images show figures with elegant clothing or ornaments.
 (B/L/D)

 5 Winyalken Bay